 Equinix restricts access to Europe data centres to prevent COVID-19 spread

-Equinix has restricted access to most of its data centres across Europe in response to the COVID-19 outbreak, with the company’s UK data centres due to follow suit on March 31.
+Equinix has restricted access to most of its data centers across Europe in response to the COVID-19 outbreak, with the company's UK data centers due to follow suit on March 31.

 In the company's other global locations (besides Asia Pacific), entry is by appointment only.

 The company is restricting access to everyone who does not fall under the scope of critical Equinix employees and essential workers, meaning that customers, customer contractors, visitors and non-critical workers will not be able to enter the facilities.